avivcarmis/smoke-screen/README.md

 Filtering properties, validates and translates the property names and their values if needed. throws an Error in case of invalid input.
 - `updateFromJSON<T>(json: string, instance: T): void` - Deserializes the given JSON string into the given instance.
 Filtering properties, validates and translates the property names and their values if needed. throws an Error in case of invalid input.
-- `toYAML(object: any): string` - Serializes the given object to a YAML string.
-Filtering properties and translating property names and their values if needed.
-- `fromYAML<T>(yaml: string, instanceClass: Constructable<T>): T` - Deserializes the
-given YAML string into a fresh instance of the given class and returns it.
-Filtering properties, validates and translates the property names and their values if needed. throws an Error in case of invalid input.
-- `updateFromYAML<T>(yaml: string, instance: T): void` - Deserializes the given YAML string into the given instance.
-Filtering properties, validates and translates the property names and their values if needed. throws an Error in case of invalid input.
 - `toObject(object: any): {[key: string]: any}` - Serializes the given object to a generic